dy/sprae/r&d.md

 - We need `:ref="el"` to inject element instance per-item
   + We don't really need to create a separate scope for that, we can just preset ref only for subscope
-- It's not good to expose per-item props like `:fx="x=123"` to the root
+- It's not good to expose per-item props like `:fx="x=123"` to the root ~+ why? actually that allows to have access to both local scope and root scope
 - We can't really avoid creating new scopes in `:scope="{}"`, can we?
   ?
 Is it better to keep root scope as mutation holder
+  + `:with={}` wasn't supposed to define scope, it's just defining variables
 + It would allow us to get rid of `parent` in `store`, which is less static + dynamic trouble
++ `:scope` defines only particular local variables, but generally access to root scope is preserved

+### [ ] should we rename `:scope` to `:with` then, to avoid confusion?
+  + less confusion - doesn't create actual scope
+  - bad remembrance of JS with
+    +~ not necessarily the case

 ### [ ] Shoud we prohibit creation of new props?